DamonHu/DDKitSwift/example/Pods/ZXKitCore/README.md

 pod 'ZXKitCore/core'
 ```

-## 2. Implement the agreement
+## 2. Implement the protocol

 Declare an object and follow the `ZXKitPluginProtocol` protocol.
-Respectively return the unique ID of the plug-in, the corresponding icon, plug-in name, plug-in type grouping, and startup function

 ```
 class PluginDemo: NSObject {